ibm-cloud-docs/watsonxdata/known_issues.md

-## Presto CLI password size limitation and connection issue
+## Presto CLI password size limitation
 {: #known_issue15759}

 Presto CLI supports a maximum password size of 1 KB (1024 bytes).
 If the password exceeds this size, the system cannot accept it in the password field; instead, it must be exported.